 Melinda J. Irvine is an Australian freelance copywriter, poet and musician living between the Philippine Western Visayas and her home country.
-She spends her time in the Philippines as adopted/foster mother to Jerry (a Filipino boy eight years old) whose birth parents died tragically.
+She spends her time in the Philippines as adopted/foster mother to Jerry (a Filipino boy nine years old) whose birth parents died tragically.

 “The Liquor and Gaming industries no longer made sense to me, I wanted to use my creative talents to make a social contribution and find the love and kindness within myself once again.”